 Know and Convey the Purpose of Your Blog

 While the goal and the purpose of your blog may sound like the same thing, they are actually quite different.
 The goal of your blog is something personal to you while the purpose of your blog relates to what you want your readers to get out of your content.
 For example, Simon Sikorski, a contributor to PhysiciansPractice.com, shares that many medical blogs see the most success when they stick to a specific topic.
 By focusing on one medical topic for the majority of your posts, you will find that both you and your audience have a better understanding of what to expect from your content.
 This will also make your blogs more effective for SEO purposes because you’ll become an online authority around the specific focus in which you’ve chosen.

 Because you’re not a super experienced writer, it can be difficult to take off your medical hat and put on your writer hat.
 One of the things within your writing that will make this obvious to your readers is if you use a lot of medical jargon that they have a hard time wrapping their heads around.
 Lynn of WriterAccess.com states that using your medical jargon is perfectly fine if your intended audience is other medical professionals.
 But if you’re writing to patients or those who aren’t as versed in medical terminology, leave the medical jargon at the door when you sit down to write your blogs.
 To see if you’ve done this effectively, have someone that isn’t a medical professional read your blog before you post it to see if they have any questions regarding your phrasing.

 The Internet is used a lot by people who have medical questions.
-And by writing blogs about medical topics, you’re tapping into this pool of people to help make your medical career more successful.
+And by writing blogs, you’re tapping into this pool of people to help make your medical career more successful.
 Use the tips mentioned above to get even more traction out of your blogs and reach an even wider and more loyal audience.